lemuelkumarga/wildlife-trade/README.md

 non-target unit), and <br> \(m_{t}\) corresponds to the median quantity traded (in target unit).

-With the above formalization, the conversion challenge gets reduced to finding the median quantity for a particular species, term and unit triplet.

 ##### The Roll-Up Median Approach

-One potential challenge is that we do not have many data points for each species, term and unit triplet.
-To illustrate, consider the African bush elephant (Loxodonta africana) trades that were recorded in non-target
+One potential challenge with the above approach is the lack of data points for each species, term and unit triplet.
+To illustrate, consider the African bush elephant (Loxodonta africana) trades below:
-units:

 ``` r
 output_tbl <- dataset %>%